Copyright 2020- The Blackjax Authors.

 [docs] delta: float

 [docs] def base(): """Maximum-Eigenvalue Adaptation of damping and step size for the generalized Hamiltonian Monte Carlo kernel :cite:p:`hoffman2022tuning`.
 This algorithm performs a cross-chain adaptation scheme for the generalized HMC algorithm that automatically selects values for the generalized HMC's tunable parameters based on statistics collected from a population of many chains.
 It uses heuristics determined by the maximum eigenvalue of the covariance and gradient matrices given by the grouped samples of all chains with shape.
-This is an implementation of Algorithm 3 of :cite:p:`hoffman2022tuning` using cross-chain adaptation instead of parallel ensample chain adaptation.
+This is an implementation of Algorithm 3 of :cite:p:`hoffman2022tuning` using cross-chain adaptation instead of parallel ensemble chain adaptation.
 Returns ------- init Function that initializes the warmup. update Function that moves the warmup one step. """ def compute_parameters( positions: ArrayLikeTree, logdensity_grad: ArrayLikeTree, current_iteration: int ): """Compute values for the parameters based on statistics collected from multiple chains.
 Parameters ---------- positions: A PyTree that contains the current position of every chains. logdensity_grad: A PyTree that contains the gradients of the logdensity function evaluated at the current position of every chains. current_iteration: The current iteration index in the adaptation process.
 Returns ------- New values of the step size, and the alpha and delta parameters of the generalized HMC algorithm. """ mean_position = jax.tree.map(lambda p: p.mean(axis=0), positions) sd_position = jax.tree.map(lambda p: p.std(axis=0), positions) normalized_positions = jax.tree.map( lambda p, mu, sd: (p - mu) / sd, positions, mean_position, sd_position, ) batch_grad_scaled = jax.tree.map( lambda grad, sd: grad * sd, logdensity_grad, sd_position ) epsilon = jnp.minimum( 0.5 / jnp.sqrt(maximum_eigenvalue(batch_grad_scaled)), 1.0 ) gamma = jnp.maximum( 1.0 / jnp.sqrt(maximum_eigenvalue(normalized_positions)), 1.0 / ((current_iteration + 1) * epsilon), ) alpha = 1.0 - jnp.exp(-2.0 * epsilon * gamma) delta = alpha / 2 return epsilon, sd_position, alpha, delta def init( positions: ArrayLikeTree, logdensity_grad: ArrayLikeTree ) -> MEADSAdaptationState: parameters = compute_parameters(positions, logdensity_grad, 0) return MEADSAdaptationState(0, *parameters) def update( adaptation_state: MEADSAdaptationState, positions: ArrayLikeTree, logdensity_grad: ArrayLikeTree, ) -> MEADSAdaptationState: """Update the adaptation state and parameter values.
 We find new optimal values for the parameters of the generalized HMC kernel using heuristics based on the maximum eigenvalue of the covariance and gradient matrices given by an ensemble of chains.
 Parameters ---------- adaptation_state The current state of the adaptation algorithm positions The current position of every chain. logdensity_grad The gradients of the logdensity function evaluated at the current position of every chain.
 Returns ------- New adaptation state that contains the step size, alpha and delta parameters of the generalized HMC kernel. """ current_iteration = adaptation_state.current_iteration step_size, position_sigma, alpha, delta = compute_parameters( positions, logdensity_grad, current_iteration ) return MEADSAdaptationState( current_iteration + 1, step_size, position_sigma, alpha, delta ) return init, update

-[docs] def meads_adaptation( logdensity_fn: Callable, num_chains: int, ) -> AdaptationAlgorithm: """Adapt the parameters of the Generalized HMC algorithm.
+[docs] def meads_adaptation( logdensity_fn: Callable, num_chains: int, adaptation_info_fn: Callable = return_all_adapt_info, ) -> AdaptationAlgorithm: """Adapt the parameters of the Generalized HMC algorithm.
 The Generalized HMC algorithm depends on three parameters, each controlling one element of its behaviour: step size controls the integrator's dynamics, alpha controls the persistency of the momentum variable, and delta controls the deterministic transformation of the slice variable used to perform the non-reversible Metropolis-Hastings accept/reject step.
 The step size parameter is chosen to ensure the stability of the velocity verlet integrator, the alpha parameter to make the influence of the current state on future states of the momentum variable to decay exponentially, and the delta parameter to maximize the acceptance of proposal but with good mixing properties for the slice variable.
 These characteristics are targeted by controlling heuristics based on the maximum eigenvalues of the correlation and gradient matrices of the cross-chain samples, under simpifyng assumptions.
 Good tuning is fundamental for the non-reversible Generalized HMC sampling algorithm to explore the target space efficienty and output uncorrelated, or as uncorrelated as possible, samples from the target space.
 Furthermore, the single integrator step of the algorithm lends itself for fast sampling on parallel computer architectures.
-Parameters ---------- logdensity_fn The log density probability density function from which we wish to sample. num_chains Number of chains used for cross-chain warm-up training.
-Returns ------- A function that returns the last cross-chain state, a sampling kernel with the tuned parameter values, and all the warm-up states for diagnostics. """ ghmc_kernel = mcmc.ghmc.build_kernel() adapt_init, adapt_update = base() batch_init = jax.vmap(lambda p, r: mcmc.ghmc.init(p, r, logdensity_fn)) def one_step(carry, rng_key): states, adaptation_state = carry keys = jax.random.split(rng_key, num_chains) new_states, info = jax.vmap( ghmc_kernel, in_axes=(0, 0, None, None, None, None, None) )( keys, states, logdensity_fn, adaptation_state.step_size, adaptation_state.position_sigma, adaptation_state.alpha, adaptation_state.delta, ) new_adaptation_state = adapt_update( adaptation_state, new_states.position, new_states.logdensity_grad ) return (new_states, new_adaptation_state), AdaptationInfo( new_states, info, new_adaptation_state, ) def run(rng_key: PRNGKey, positions: ArrayLikeTree, num_steps: int = 1000): key_init, key_adapt = jax.random.split(rng_key) rng_keys = jax.random.split(key_init, num_chains) init_states = batch_init(positions, rng_keys) init_adaptation_state = adapt_init(positions, init_states.logdensity_grad) keys = jax.random.split(key_adapt, num_steps) (last_states, last_adaptation_state), info = jax.lax.scan( one_step, (init_states, init_adaptation_state), keys ) parameters = { "step_size": last_adaptation_state.step_size, "momentum_inverse_scale": last_adaptation_state.position_sigma, "alpha": last_adaptation_state.alpha, "delta": last_adaptation_state.delta, } return AdaptationResults(last_states, parameters), info return AdaptationAlgorithm(run) # type: ignore[arg-type]
+Parameters ---------- logdensity_fn The log density probability density function from which we wish to sample. num_chains Number of chains used for cross-chain warm-up training. adaptation_info_fn Function to select the adaptation info returned.
+See return_all_adapt_info and get_filter_adapt_info_fn in blackjax.adaptation.base.
+By default all information is saved - this can result in excessive memory usage if the information is unused.
+Returns ------- A function that returns the last cross-chain state, a sampling kernel with the tuned parameter values, and all the warm-up states for diagnostics. """ ghmc_kernel = mcmc.ghmc.build_kernel() adapt_init, adapt_update = base() batch_init = jax.vmap(lambda p, r: mcmc.ghmc.init(p, r, logdensity_fn)) def one_step(carry, rng_key): states, adaptation_state = carry keys = jax.random.split(rng_key, num_chains) new_states, info = jax.vmap( ghmc_kernel, in_axes=(0, 0, None, None, None, None, None) )( keys, states, logdensity_fn, adaptation_state.step_size, adaptation_state.position_sigma, adaptation_state.alpha, adaptation_state.delta, ) new_adaptation_state = adapt_update( adaptation_state, new_states.position, new_states.logdensity_grad ) return (new_states, new_adaptation_state), adaptation_info_fn( new_states, info, new_adaptation_state ) def run(rng_key: PRNGKey, positions: ArrayLikeTree, num_steps: int = 1000): key_init, key_adapt = jax.random.split(rng_key) rng_keys = jax.random.split(key_init, num_chains) init_states = batch_init(positions, rng_keys) init_adaptation_state = adapt_init(positions, init_states.logdensity_grad) keys = jax.random.split(key_adapt, num_steps) (last_states, last_adaptation_state), info = jax.lax.scan( one_step, (init_states, init_adaptation_state), keys ) parameters = { "step_size": last_adaptation_state.step_size, "momentum_inverse_scale": last_adaptation_state.position_sigma, "alpha": last_adaptation_state.alpha, "delta": last_adaptation_state.delta, } return AdaptationResults(last_states, parameters), info return AdaptationAlgorithm(run) # type: ignore[arg-type]

 [docs] def maximum_eigenvalue(matrix: ArrayLikeTree) -> Array: """Estimate the largest eigenvalues of a matrix.
 We calculate an unbiased estimate of the ratio between the sum of the squared eigenvalues and the sum of the eigenvalues from the input matrix.
 This ratio approximates the largest eigenvalue well except in cases when there are a large number of small eigenvalues significantly larger than 0 but significantly smaller than the largest eigenvalue.
 This unbiased estimate is used instead of directly computing an unbiased estimate of the largest eigenvalue because of the latter's large variance.
 Parameters ---------- matrix A PyTree with equal batch shape as the first dimension of every leaf.
 The PyTree for each batch is flattened into a one dimensional array and these arrays are stacked vertically, giving a matrix with one row for every batch. """ X = jax.vmap(lambda m: jax.flatten_util.ravel_pytree(m)[0])(matrix) n, _ = X.shape S = X @ X.T diag_S = jnp.diag(S) lamda = jnp.sum(diag_S) / n lamda_sq = (jnp.sum(S**2) - jnp.sum(diag_S**2)) / (n * (n - 1)) return lamda_sq / lamda